 Most U.S. agricultural exports to Algeria are bulk and intermediate commodities.
-In 2018, the commodities leading the U.S. agricultural exports to Algeria were wheat, tree nuts, planting seeds, corn, dairy products as well as forest products, live animals, pulses, and cotton.
-Even though the U.S. and Algerian regulatory agencies have not reached an agreement yet on the certificates for bovine semen, bovine embryos, dairy cattle, beef cattle and chicken day-old chicks & hatching eggs, the Algerian market holds tremendous potential for U.S. livestock and genetics.
+In 2019, the commodities leading the U.S. agricultural exports to Algeria were: wheat, tree nuts, dairy products, soybeans, feed & fodders, forest products, and planting seeds, as well as live animals, cotton, and pulses.
+The Algerian market holds tremendous potential for U.S. livestock and genetics.
+The U.S. and Algerian veterinary officials reached agreement on the certificates to export U.S. bovine embryos, hatching eggs and day-old chicks for chicken to Algeria.
+The U.S. and Algerian regulatory agencies have not yet reached an agreement on the certificates for bovine semen, dairy cattle or beef cattle.